EriCheww/ECE4191-R15/docs/safety.md

 - **Vision Subsystem:** Panning/Tilting camera with IR illumination for low-light operation.
 - **Operator Interface:** GUI for real-time control, live video feed, and system feedback.

-For detailed startup timing and power-on steps, refer to *Operator Manual Step 1 – Power On the Rover.*
++> For detailed startup timing and power-on steps, see **Operation Manual → Starting Up → Step 1 — Establish Connection → item 2 “Power On the Rover.”**

-Refer to: `Operator Manual §2.0 – System Description`
++> For GUI overview and controls, see **Operation Manual → Using the GUI** and **Operation Manual → Quick Actions**.

 ---